EmcSquared07/Trial/README.md

 # Hello!
 This is a Header
-Some words from a newbie.
+Some words from a newbie in GitHub